 First of all, if we didn't restrict ourselves to rigid motions, this paradox would be more believable.
 For instance, you can take the interval [0,1], stretch it to twice its length and cut it into 2 pieces each the same as the original interval.
 Secondly, if we didn't restrict ourselves to a finite number of pieces, it would be more believable, too: the cardinality of the number of points in one ball is the same as that of two balls!

 The proof involves studying group actions on the sphere, specifically, subgroups of the rotation group “SO(3)” that are free subgroups on 2 generators.
 Such strange subgroups allow one to construct “paradoxical” sets: sets which are congruent (under the group actions) to 2 or more “copies” of themselves!
-The proof also depends on the Axiom of Choice.Axiom of Choice
+The proof also depends on the axiom of choice.

 For the beginnings of an idea of how the proof goes, see the Fun Fact: Equidecomposability.
 For a related paradox, see the Fun Fact Sierpinski-Mazurkiewicz Paradox.